Rajah19/php7/README.md

 ---------------------------------------

 ## None
- uses value as passed in
+ Uses value as passed in

  ```PHP
  function sum($a, $b) {